hyojinie/crn/README.md

 # Evaluation

-# Deploying CRN to other applications
-Similar to other approaches on feature reweighting, it is encouraged to weigh a feature's contribution as in our work.
-If possible, avoid modifying the feature maps directly when the modified feature maps are directly fed to spatial filters (nxn conv filters, n > 1), which can cause unwanted artifacts.
-(However, in some literatures on attention-based CNNs, directly modifying feature maps also seem to work..)

 # Misc
 * Learning rate scheduling: Learning rate scheduling is done through babysitting.
 Whenever the training loss reached a plateau, learning rate was reduced by gamma (as specified in the solver.prototxt).